vcanogil/lisa-laptop/README.md

 a picture of a lock on the screen.
   - Restart the laptop, enter BIOS.
 Under security, disable "secure boot".
 Save and exit.
 - My laptop doesn't boot after I installed/updated something.
   - Use timeshift to restore, see timeshift instructions.

+## Can I reach out if I'm having problems
+- You can but keep your expectations very low
+- 99% of the problems you're likely to encounter will be solvable using google + chatgpt, or having a backup
+- The lengths to which I'll try to help will depend on how busy I am and on my mood